Does Prayer Work?

 This is why prayer often feels calming, even when nothing changes externally.

 Cortisol drops.
 Breathing slows.
 The prefrontal cortex regains influence over the limbic system.
 The person becomes more coherent.
+In this respect we can suggest that prayer does work.

 But coherence is not the same as control.
 This distinction is where confusion enters.